shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-02-boxing-workout-during-lockdown-at-home.md

 ## It's important to stay motivated

 It is important to stay in shape and remain motivated.
-Replicate the benefits of pad work, [shadow boxing][1], punch bag sessions and core fitness routines.
+Replicate the benefits of [pad work][3], [shadow boxing][1], punch bag sessions and core fitness routines.
 Keep combinations sharp and on point.
 Maintain the muscle memory movements of jab-overhand right-left hook combinations.
 Stick to the regular times of activity, rest and recovery, keeping in line with gym standards.

 If a boxer stops throwing accurate, well-timed flurries, stops dodging punches, working on his/her defence or lets fitness drop to such a degree, then they will lose their edge during lockdown and beyond.